Hélène Terré

-Hélène Marguerite Marie Terré (1903 - 1993) was a French resistance fighter engaged in the Free French Forces during World War II.
+Hélène Marguerite Marie Terré (1903 - 1993) was a French Resistance fighter engaged in the Free French Forces during World War II.
 She served in London with the French Volunteer Corps and assumed corps command from Captain Simonne Mathieu.
 In April 1944, she took command in France of the Army's Female Auxiliaries.

-Biography
+Early life and education

-Great-granddaughter of Hilaire Laurent Terré, Hélène was born on 26 April 1903 in Paris, the fourth and last daughter of Laurent Terré, an army commander and Jeanne Marguerite Delasalle.
+Hélène Marguerite Marie Geneviève Terré was born on 26 April 1903 in Paris, the fourth and last daughter of Jeanne Marguerite Delasalle and Laurent Terré, an army commander.
+She was the great-granddaughter of Hilaire Laurent Terré.

 Before the outbreak of World War II in France, Terré had developed a love for literature and fine books.
-To ensure her economic independence, Hélène created a publishing company, called "Ariel," where she worked for seven years and produced an edition of Paul Valéry's complete works for the Nouvelle Revue Française.
-The collaboration allowed her to work closely with the Nobel Prize nominated author.
+To ensure her economic independence, Hélène created a publishing company, called "Ariel," where she worked for seven years.
+She produced an edition of Paul Valéry's complete works for the Nouvelle Revue Française, a collaboration which enabled her to work closely with the Nobel Prize nominated author.
 During this period, she was able to practice her artistic talents of painting and playing the violin.

-Military years
+Military service

-As an official at the Red Cross in France, she was sent to England in 1941 to recover medicines and vitamins for French children, she was arrested and imprisoned for three months on the initiative of Jacques Meffre, head of the security services responsible for identifying the undercover agents.
+Terré joined the Red Cross in France, and in 1941, whilst on a mission to Britain to collect medicines and vitamins for French children, she was arrested and imprisoned for three months on the instructions of Jacques Meffre.
+Meffre was head of General de Gaulle's internal security service, responsible for detecting potential infiltrators amongst volunteers to join the Free French Forces.
+Despite this episode, she later joined the French Volunteer Corps.